Shashikant86/Bluepillar-Demo/README.md

 This is example of how fastlane-plugin-bluepillar works

-Just Clone the repo and run
+Just Clone the repo, replace derived data path in the `Fastfile`  and run

          $ bundle install
          $ bundle install fastlane test